 While too many wall hangings would be a faux pas in Japandi home style, hanging up a couple of geometric or nature-themed art pieces, a colorful tapestry, a wooden mirror, or other minimalist wall hangings can make your house feel more like a home.
 Photos should be limited to ones with sentimental value that invoke joyful memories or creative inspiration.
 After all, Japandi style—unlike true minimalism—doesn’t discourage personal touches like these, so long as they’re done tastefully and in moderation.

 Need somewhere to store extra belongings while you’re redecorating your home?
-Extra Space Storage has convenient and secure storage facilities throughout the U.S. Find a storage unit near you!
+Extra Space Storage has convenient and secure storage facilities throughout the U.S. Find affordable storage near you!